Keep Your New Year’s Resolutions

 If you are like us, maybe you hate the pressure of keeping daunting or time-consuming New Year’s Resolutions.
 So why not make some that are built to last?
-We could all use a bit of the sunshine and happiness that comes with turning over a new leaf as we head out of 2020.
+We could all use a bit of the sunshine and happiness that comes with turning over a new leaf as we head out of the year end.
 Take a look at these suggestions for making the most of your new year right off the bat!

 Set Reasonable Goals